GoogleChrome/web.dev/src/site/content/en/blog/using-conversion-measurement/index.md

 - Enabled on the **origin**.
 - AND—this is specific to this API—Enabled on the **browser**.

-To enable the API on an **origin** for end users, an [origin trial token](/#register-for-the-origin-trial) must be added where relevant. **Or**, to activate the API on all origins for example for [development purposes](/#develop-locally), a single user can activate the flag `#enable-experimental-web-platform-features` (visit `chrome://flags` in Chrome to activate flags).
+To enable the API on **an origin** for end users, an [origin trial token](/#register-for-the-origin-trial) must be added where relevant.
+To activate the API on **all origins**, for example for [development purposes](/#develop-locally), a single user can activate the flag `#enable-experimental-web-platform-features`.
+(Visit `chrome://flags` in Chrome to activate flags.)

 To enable the API on the **browser**, some users won't have to do anything, because the API is enabled automatically on some Chrome instances.
-If you want to force-activate the API in your Chrome instance, for example for [development purposes](/#develop-locally), turn on the flag `#conversion-measurement-api`.
+If you want to force-activate the API on your Chrome instance, for example for [development purposes](/#develop-locally), turn on the flag `#conversion-measurement-api`.